 Learn more about the Natural History Museum here.

+Of course, Times Square has to be on the list of things to do in New York with kids.
 What used to be a place where no one would dream of taking a child, Times Square is now quite the mecca for kids and their wild imaginations.

-Other fun stops include the Hershey’s Chocolate World store and the insanely huge Disney Store on 45th street.
-The whole family will enjoy strolling around, enjoying the lights and grabbing a bite to eat too!
+Other fun stops include the Hershey’s Chocolate World store and the insanely huge Disney Store on 45th Street.
+The whole family will enjoy strolling around, enjoying the lights, and grabbing a bite to eat too!

 Find more about visiting Times Square with Kids from NYC Go here.